Clivern/Hutch/rfc/template.md

 ### Title Goes Here

-This draft show cover the following topics:
+This draft covers the following topics:

 - ..
 - ..